tektechnologies/Instructor-Prep/201/class-06.md

 1. Store multiple pieces of data
 2. access data with square brackets.
 3. data has index (number) and the index in arrays start at 0.
-4. idices give us order
+4. indices give us order

 ## Draw these